 If you are accepted for an installment payment agreement, interest will be added to the outstanding balance and compounded daily.
 Late payment penalties will also be imposed.
 It is advisable to pay as much up front as you can and make the agreement for the shortest period you can manage.

-An offer in compromise is an agreement to let you pay off your debt for a lesser amount than you actually owe.
+An offer in compromise is an agreement to let you pay off your back taxes for a lesser amount than you actually owe.
 The IRS and state tax board always try to collect the full amount of your tax liability.
 However, they may approve an offer in compromise if the amount you offer is the most they can expect to collect within a reasonable period of time.

 The factors that will be taken into account include the following: